janrochat/chipwits-forth/c64/README.md

 8. Attach disk image `cw-gameback-screens-11-3-84.d64` to Drive #8
 9. Attach disk image `cw-characterscreens-11-3-84-ttl-saves-c64.d64` to Drive #9
 10. `DR0 1 LOAD`

+# Readable FORTH Source
+The `forth/` directory contains semi-readable source files, re-encoded so that they can be read by a modern computer in UTF-8 encoding.
+They are non-normative and will not compile, but they are more convenient to read than the raw bytes.

+Some of the files seem to be misaligned - it seems some of the screens have 40-character wide lines and some have 64-character wide lines.

+You can use the `python/extract-forth.py` script to extract a `.d64` file into a `.forth` file.

 # Future Work